Conviva/conviva-js-agent-tracker/README.md

 <details>
 <summary><b>Client ID Synchronization</b></summary>

-When using multiple Conviva JavaScript Agent SDK instances across different environments (e.g., subdomains of the same customer or mobile apps embedding webviews), the Client ID may not be shared automatically.
+When using multiple Conviva JavaScript Agent SDK instances across different environments (e.g., subdomains of the same root domain), the Client ID will be shared automatically using **local storage** & **cookies**

 To ensure consistency, the SDK provides the following advanced APIs for manual synchronization.
 These APIs are intended for developers who require fine-grained control over Client ID management across multiple instances.
 Use Cases:

 - Synchronizing Client ID between a mobile app and WebView.
-- Synchronizing Client ID across subdomains.

-**Note**: The Conviva JavaScript Agent SDK utilizes **local storage** to cache some data.
+**Note**: The Conviva JavaScript Agent SDK utilizes **local storage** & **cookies** to cache some data.

 - `getClientId()` – Retrieves the current Client ID
 - `setClientId(clientId)` – Sets a specific Client ID